Jcdev-01/Buffer-Overflows/README.md

 BUFFER-OVERFLOWS - Fuzzer

-Use TRUN or STATS on payload
+You can use TRUN or STATS command on payload

+You can edit the file to change the command payload.